-A properly maintained wooden door should last you for many years, and will add to the aesthetic appeal of your home.
-If you are thinking of selling your property in the near future, then it is a good idea to look after your doors, because your front door is an important part of your home’s “kerb appeal”.
-A well-maintained, clean looking front door will create a great first impression for people who come to view the house, and is an easy way to add a lot of value to your property.
+Learning how to maintain wooden doors is a great way to ensure your exterior doors last many years and add to the aesthetic appeal of your home.
+If you are thinking of selling your property in the near future, then it is a good idea to look after your exterior wooden doors.
+They’re the first thing prospective buyers will see so they are an important part of your home’s kerb appeal.
+A well-maintained outside wooden door will create a great first impression for people who come to view the house.
+Exterior wood treatment is an easy way to add a lot of value to your property.

 The things that do the most damage to your property are moisture, intense sunlight, and wind/dirt damage.
 These will all degrade the finish on the door, and if you don’t repair the finish then the underlying wood could also get damaged.

 Exterior wooden doors that are not protected by a porch or even a small overhang will suffer from weather damage more quickly than doors that are partly covered.
 This means that you should inspect them more regularly.
 You are looking for the following:

 - Cracks in the finish

 - Raised wood grain

 If you identify any of those problems, then you should take measures to repair the finish as quickly as possible.
 The sooner you treat the problem, the longer your door will last.
 In this blog we’ll look at the best treatment for external wooden doors, so you can keep them in great shape for longer.